kevinscardina/go-otfdocgen/README.md

 otfdocgen -in OTFIcons.otf -out OTFIcons.swift
 ```

-This will generate a OTFIcons.swift file like below:
+This will generate a OTFIcons.swift file like below, and example of using this file can be found [here](https://github.com/kevinscardina/swift-otficon):

 ```swift